marcoslebron/nuxt-blog/contents/en/blog/how-to-setup-vue-with-typescript.md

 - Code completion and IntelliSense.
 Intellisense provides active hints as a code is added.

 ## <a href="#setting-up-vuejs-new" name="setting-up-vuejs-new">#</a> Setting up Vuejs with TypeScript in new project setup
-Lets begin by open our Terminal, write the following command (just in case you don’t have vue CLI in your machine, you can skip it if you do):
+Let's begin by open our Terminal, write the following command (just in case you don’t have vue CLI in your machine, you can skip it if you do):

 ` npm install --global @vue/cli`